Charles Gordone, photo by Susan Kouyomjian Gordone

 Charles Gordone was born on this date in 1925.
 He was a Black playwright, director, actor, and educator.

-Born Charles Edward Fleming in Cleveland, OH, he was the son of William Fleming and Camille Morgan Fleming.
-With a racial heritage of African, Native American, and white-American, Gordone said he descended from "three races and five nationalities.”
+Charles Edward Fleming was born in Cleveland, Ohio, the son of William Fleming and Camille Morgan Fleming.
+With a racial heritage of African, Native American, and white-American descent, Gordone said he descended from "three races and five nationalities.”
 He grew up in Elkhart, Indiana, with two brothers, Stanley and Jack.
 In 1930, his mother married William L. Gordone, and they had a daughter, Leah Geraldine.

 Gordone was educated at California State University, Los Angeles (B.A., 1952), New York University, and Columbia University.
 After spending time in the U.S. Air Force, Gordone became a waiter and an actor in New York City.
 He married Januita Barton, with whom he had two children, Stephen and Judy Ann.
 He later had two other children, Leah-Carla and David.

-He performed in Jean Genet's “The Blacks,” 1961–1966, along with James Earl Jones, Maya Angelou, Cicely Tyson, and many other Black actors who went on to Hollywood.
+He performed in Jean Genet's “The Blacks " from 1961 to 1966, along with James Earl Jones, Maya Angelou, Cicely Tyson, and many other Black actors who went on to Hollywood.

 From 1978 to 1979, he was an instructor for the New School for Social Research in New York City.
 He said that acting as the valet in the play “The Blacks” changed his life, and this was when he began to write “No Place to Be Somebody.”
 Much of the play's materials came from his experience working in a tavern after he first came to New York.
 Initially staged off-Broadway, it struck a chord with audiences and critics for its actors' vivid characterizations of vibrant characters whose lives intersect in a New York City bar.
 Compared by several critics to the works of Eugene O'Neill, the story centers on a saloon keeper and pimp named Johnny Williams who tries to take over neighborhood rackets from the local syndicate.